Monday, June 3, 2019

 The condoization of Canada's history.

 1.)
-The Fort York Condos and Penthouses, Toronto - During the year 1903, the government of Canada gave 143 acres of land to the Canadian National Exhibition, with the understanding that the land would always remain public.
-However, the CNE broke that promise, and companies such as Molson's Beer and Weston Foods annexed the property.
-The Gardiner Expressway was constructed on the National Historic Site of Canada.
-I would not be surprised if housing is built on the Plains of Abraham, a battlefield in Quebec City.
+Fort York Toronto - During the year 1903, the government of Canada gave 143 acres of land to the Canadian National Exhibition, with the understanding that the land would always remain public.
+However, the Gardiner Expressway was constructed on the National Historic Site of Canada.
+Housing would never be built on the Plains of Abraham, a former battlefield in Quebec City.

 The Plains of Abraham: Parcel 1 is 2.3304 hectares, and Parcel 2 is 93.0368 hectares.
 The photo is from "The Directory of Federal Real Property" website.

 2.)
 Canada Post Dominion Building, 115 Prince William Street, Saint John New Brunswick.
-Thousands of Canada Post properties have been privatized since the Mulroney government was elected and they are still being "divested"---properties in Kanata, Ontario; Almonte, Ontario and Lethbridge, Alberta.
-The government of Prime Minister Pierre Trudeau determined that Canada Post owned 2,200 buildings, worth $1.4 billion dollars.
+Many Canada Post properties have been privatized.
+The government of Prime Minister Pierre Trudeau determined that Canada Post owned 2,200 buildings.
 See: The 1984 Report of the Auditor General of Canada-Chapter 13-13.6

-.Prime Minister Pierre Trudeau also conducted an inventory of real estate holdings of a Crown corporation called the Canadian National Railway.
-The 1980 investigation determined that the CNR owned 100,000 acres of land, train stations, hotels (including the Scribe Hotel, Paris, France); bridges; rights of way; air rights; culverts, roundhouses and CN Towers located in:
+.Prime Minister Pierre Trudeau conducted an inventory of real estate holdings of a Crown corporation called the Canadian National Railway.
+The Prime Minister determined that the CNR owned 100,000 acres of land, train stations, hotels; bridges; rights of way; air rights; culverts, roundhouses and towers located in: Toronto, Ontario; Saskatoon, Saskatchewan; London, Ontario; Edmonton, Alberta.

 3.)
 Postal Station K, 2384 Yonge Street, Toronto, Ontario - The Montgomery's Tavern National Historic Site of Canada.
 The former post office was the headquarters of William Lyon Mackenzie, leader of the Upper Canada Rebellion in 1837.